varadg111/UPI-Transaction-Analytics-Platform/README.md

 ## License

-This project is licensed under the MIT License — see [LICENSE](LICENSE) for details.

-This project is licensed under the MIT License — see [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License — see LICENSE file for details.

+---

+Quick reminder before you push: make sure `docs/architecture.png` matches your actual saved filename exactly (case-sensitive), and that `requirements.txt` and a real `LICENSE` file exist in your repo root — otherwise those links/instructions will break.
+Want me to generate those two files now?